LGBTQ themes in Hindu mythology: Bahuchara Mata

+Sambha

 Samba, the son of Krishna, is also a patron of eunuchs, transgender people and homoeroticism.
 Samba dresses in women's clothes to mock and trick people, and so that he can more easily enter the company of women and seduce them.
-In the Mausala Purana, Samba, dressed as woman, is cursed after being questioned about "her" supposed pregnancy.
+In the Mausala Parva, Samba, dressed as woman, is cursed after being questioned about "her" supposed pregnancy.
 As a result of the curse, Samba, although remaining male, gives birth to an iron pestle and mortar.

+Birth of Bhagiratha

 Some versions of the Bengali mythological text Krittivasa Ramayana contain a story of two queens that conceived a child together.
 When the famous king of the Sun Dynasty, Maharaja Dilipa, died, the demigods become concerned that he did not have an heir.
 Shiva appeared before the king's two widowed queens and commanded, "You two make love together and by my blessings you will bear a beautiful son."
 The two queens execute Shiva's order and one of them conceived a child.
 In other versions of the story, Kamadeva, the god of love, blesses them with a child after they fall in love.
 The child was born boneless, but by the blessings of the sage Ashtavakra, the child was restored to full health.
 Ashtavakra named the child "Bhagiratha" – he who was born from two vulvas (bhaga).
 Bhagiratha would later become one of the most famous mythic kings of India and is credited with bringing the Ganges River down to earth through his austerities.

+Birth of Ganesha

 The elephant-headed, wisdom god Ganesha's conception has numerous versions.
 Some sources consider him to be the progeny of Shiva and Parvati, although conception occurs outside the womb.
 However, most versions consider him to have been produced purely through the actions of Parvati, who in the Shiva Purana fashioned him from clay.
 However, when Ganesha blocks Shiva, he is beheaded and later restored to life by Shiva.
 In a 13th-century Kashmiri text, Jayadratha's Haracaritacintamani, Ganesha's birth is the result of Parvati's menstrual blood being washed into the Ganges, where it is swallowed by Parvati's elephant-headed handmaiden Malini, who in turn gives birth, giving Ganesha an all-female origin.
 Courtright considers the birth to be "less auspicious" due to the lack of male input and use of bodily fluids such as sweat or menstrual blood, but Ruth Vanita points out that Hindus consider Ganesha's birth auspicious, and that the use of non-procreative bodily fluids is considered sacred and purifying in many Hindu rituals.